SumanKumarChava/ReactJS-Practice/README.md

     **React component consider props as an object that is passed as an argument to it.**
 14. **Conflict Driven UI** - case When a website is driven by conflicts.
 In this case, api are implemented in such a way that the UI will be changed based on the data.
 Example : Like showing or hiding the carousel, based on data comes or not from api etc.,

-    Example if a conflict : Mumabi may have offers to show in UI, but Hyderabad may not have any.
+    Example of a conflict : Mumabi may have offers to show in UI, but Hyderabad may not have any.
 In this case conflict comes and we cant design one ui for each city.

 15. Whenever we are using map() method, we have to define unique key for the inner react elements. (to avoid warnings in the web console.)
 If we dont do that, react will rerender all the items in the UI whenever a new item is added to the list. **So, it takes a big performance hit, if we dont give key.**